Ø 24 0.618 N=7

 What Should Your Agent Refuse?

 The hardest specification isn't what your agent can do.
-It's what your agent should refuse to do.
+It's the six things it should refuse to do: sovereignty, scope, dependency, consent, integrity, and energy.

 What Do You Refuse to Surrender?